AdoptOpenJDK/jdk9-jigsaw/session-1-jigsaw-intro/09_Automodules/README.md

        contains org.junit
        ...

+This output tells us, that the automatic module will be called `junit` and will have the version number 4.12.
-The outputs of those do sadly not tell us, that JUnit depends on Hamcrest.
+It sadly doesn't tell us, that JUnit depends on Hamcrest.
 We can get a hint towards that using `jdeps` however:

     $ jdeps -s lib/junit-4.12.jar